 - Benagil Cave

 - Forte de Nossa Senhora da Rocha

-Head towards the river to explore the Ribeira district, one of the oldest parts of the city and a big nightlife area.
+Head towards the river to explore the Ribeira district, one of the city’s oldest parts and a big nightlife area.
 Then, head across the Dom Luis I Bridge to Gaia for a port wine tasting and a night of Fado music.
-Beware of visiting Porto as you may never want to leave.
+Beware of visiting Porto, as you may never want to leave.

 You May Also Like Porto Attractions: 11 Reasons to Fall in Love